-Together, members of the healthcare team will make informed decisions regarding what’s best for the patient’s mental, physical and emotional health and well-being.
+Together, you, your caregivers and members of the healthcare team will make informed decisions.
+These choices will inform what’s best for your mental health, physical health, emotional health and general well-being.

 Mesothelioma Cancer Centers & Mesothelioma Specialists

-Mesothelioma is a very rare type of cancer, and not all physicians are well-versed in the disease and its treatment options.
-For many patients, the best option for their healthcare is to travel to a cancer institute where they can seek professional and experienced care from a mesothelioma specialist.
-When researching renowned clinics and doctors, patients may find physicians that specialize specifically in malignant pleural mesothelioma, peritoneal mesothelioma or pericardial mesothelioma.
+Experienced mesothelioma specialists are best equipped to treat this rare type of cancer.
+Not all physicians are well-versed in the disease.
+For many patients, the best option is to travel to a cancer institute to seek professional and experienced care from a mesothelioma specialist.

 Mesothelioma Treatment Costs